When I first decided to build a chicken coop and raise a few egg laying chickens in my backyard, I never imagined how much I would enjoy having them.

 Choosing (Or Designing) The Coop

 What I like about these is that they are easy to move around the yard and keep clean.
 From my research they are not perfect, but they are the ones I like out of what I have found online.
-Check out the price of the Omlet Eglu Cube Chicken Coop here on Amazon.
+Check out the price of the Omlet Eglu Cube Chicken Coop here.

 What I did was build my own chicken coop out of lumber and plywood purchased from Home Depot.
 I built the whole thing for around $100.
 It functioned great the only thing I don’t like about it is that the toxicity of the chicken waste along with the steady foot traffic, kills all the grass under the coop.
 And so the ground just turns into mud.
 The bigger your run is the less of a problem this is however.